-- 4 months engaged in work directly with our ventures or portfolio in Canada, Ghana, Malawi, Zambia, Uganda, or Kenya.
+- 4 months engaged in work directly with our ventures and partners in Canada, Ghana, Uganda, Côte d’Ivoire or Kenya.

 - A full year of leadership and mentorship in an EWB chapter.

-You will come out of the program equipped to create impact in three key capacities:
+You will come out of the program equipped to create an impact on three key capacities:

-- To create change in Sub-Saharan Africa.
-By partnering directly with our ventures on-the-ground to create real, direct impact.
+- To create change in sub-Saharan Africa.
+By partnering directly with our ventures on-the-ground to create impact.